yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 Processing Units usually run in the Service Grid.
 In order to deploy a Processing Unit, you first need to package it (see [Packaging Processing Units](#packaging)).

 XAP supports two forms of Processing Unit distributable: A single JAR archive and an open directory structure.
-The OpenSpaces Maven plugin allows you to deploy Processing Units simply -- packaged as JAR archives -- into the Service Grid.
+The XAP Maven plugin allows you to deploy Processing Units simply -- packaged as JAR archives -- into the Service Grid.

 {% note %} When deploying Processing Units, make sure that the Grid Service Manager (GSM) and the Grid Service Container (GSC) are running.{%endnote%}